validityBase/vbase-cs/publish-product-documentation/Readme.md

 ## Overall Convention for Documentation Publishing

-1. The user-facing documentation should be stored in the docs folder of the product repository.
+1. The user-facing documentation should be stored in the `docs` folder of the product repository.
 The documentation should be written in Markdown format.
 1. The internal documentation should be stored in the dev-docs folder of the product repository.
+It'll not be published to the central documentation repository.
 1. Each product repository should have a workflow for documentation publishing.
 The workflow should be based on this action.
+Here is an example of the workflow YAML file:
 ``` yaml
 name: Update the Main Docs Repository